mpsonntag/merge-rdf/README.md

 # merge-rdf

-Prototype for merging different RDF sources into one graph.
+Prototype application for merging different RDF sources into one graph.